Saberkhani6688/saberkhani6688.github.io/_pages/publications.md

 \*graduate student co-authors

 ## Working Papers

-Mohammad Ali Kadivar and **Saber Khani**.
-"Uneven Incorporation: Ethnic Inequality Across Social Domains in Iran."
+**Saber Khani**.
+"Smelling the Source: Oil Pollution, Sulfur Dioxide, and Targeted Protest in a Global Grid Cell Analysis, 2019–2024."
+Manuscript ready for submission.

+**Saber Khani**.
+"In the Shadow of Extraction: How Perceived Proximity to Oil Infrastructure Fuels Dissent."
 Manuscript ready for submission.

 ## Media Coverage
 "Labor Organizing on the Rise Among Iranian Oil Workers," with Mohammad Ali Kadivar, Peyman Jafari, and Mehdi Hoseini, _Middle East Report Online_, October 25, 2021.